TEACHING EXCHANGE PROGRAM

 Because the school has substantial fixed costs to maintain the apartments, we count on occupancy and expect the teachers to live there.

-The cost of living in Brazil is low when compared to the cost of living in the U.S., Canada or England.
+The cost of living in Brazil is very low at the moment, when compared to the cost of living in the U.S., Canada or England.
 Santa Cruz is even cheaper than big cities and it might also be a better place to make friends and learn the culture.

 Wages in general are also low when converted to foreign currencies.
 For this reason, our program should not be regarded as money-making work, but rather as a unique cultural experience and learning opportunity.